 Our own vessel design

-In this trade, where most time is spent alongside in port, the G-vessels really make a difference.
+In this trade, where most time is spent alongside in port, the G-class vessels really make a difference.
 The pumps and pipes in the cargo tanks are designed to ensure a rapid handling of the cargo and the tanks can be emptied almost completely.

 -When we come alongside, we are often able to discharge faster than the receiving end can handle.
 Then we can quickly drain the tanks with our vacuum system and be ready to reload at the same terminal.
 We are quite popular in the ports, says MF Shipping Group master Frank van der Elsen.
 He has been the master of several G-vessels since 2000 and calls himself a fan.

 -They are quite small and don’t have any fancy extras, but they have proven very reliable.
 Everything works on them all the time, even in this intense trade.